8r14z/ios-oss-license/README.md

 if libName in podspecMap and 'homepage' in podspecMap[libName]:
     url = podspecMap[libName]['homepage']
 ```
+### How to automate this process?
+This is simple!
+Can create a CI job and make it run once in a while -> write a codegen to port this CSV to Swift/Objective-C code or a format that is more readable for iOS.
+--> u will have licenses regularly updated in your app.
+Cheers!

 ### How does this work?
 ->> read the code tho, the master function is `def getLicenses(projectRootPath):`.
 I know it's super ugly but some how it works (at least in my case)